Matt-Mf/Mio-Sito/content/projects.md

 * Self-hosted instances of Standardnotes.
 JawsDB + web-app.
 * SS1 - Archive of old vintage car commercials (Draft)

-* I have experience with Apache and NGINX Webserver on VPS or local.
-* MySQL and MariaDB DBMS.
-* XSS, CrossSiteX, SQL-injection mechanism.

 -----------

 Open-source software contribution: